GuidanceMantras/GuidanceMantras/README.md

 - Keep a dairy for Money management, write down everything in it!
 - Check your bank statements or any other applications every week

-### Agreements and Contracts
-- Read the entire agreements first and understand it properly before signing it
-- Read each clause and try to negotiate if you find something suspicious
-- When you are making agreements includes everything whatever is possible
-- People make money by giving bad agreements and taking agreements in real life

 ### Other activities for your kids/adults
 - Music class, dance class, drawing